Over several episodes, I'll discuss some of what I learned at MIT-Sloan*.

-This series will aim to demystify the MBA experience and explore how some business ideas have applicability beyond the business world.
+I'll aim to demystify parts of the MBA experience and explore how certain ideas have wide applicability beyond the business world.

 Maybe you've kicked around the idea of making a career shift, and you've heard that people go to b-school to do that.
-Or maybe you just want to decipher more office jargon?
+Perhaps you want to decipher more office jargon?

-I promise they're more intuitive and transferable than they sound 😬
+Over the next few months, I'll explore concepts like throughput, time value of money, and ZOPA.
+I promise they're far more intuitive and transferable than they sound 😬

 "You must know how to invest / make money / sell."